sadjow/makesure/README.md

 ## General validation example

-Sometimes we need to validate the time of the operation or if a configuration flag is enabled.
+Sometimes, it's needed to validate the time of the operation or if a configuration flag is enabled.
 That validation is general for that object/operation.

 ```javascript
 var aValidOperation = makesure().that(function() {